 Tania works for Lario’s Italian Wine and Produce and she found a beautiful balsamic vinegar there that she wanted to share with us.
 I’m over the moon trying to come up with ways to use it that don’t involve just swilling from the bottle into my mouth.
 Tania has written a brilliant article about how to buy balsamic vinegar that you shouldn’t miss.

 We also caught up with Lorraine from Not Quite Nigella.
 Are you surprised that she brought me a vacuum sealed package of what looks like poo?
 No, me either.
 She comes across the most amazing food in her travels around the world.

 Now I know that’s not poo because there are grapes and walnuts on the package.
 I’m going to have a glass of wine and crack this gem open soon.
 The ‘looks like poo’ came in a big bag of goodies that she’s picked up from everywhere.

 Finally, in my kitchen were the most wonderful sourdough pancakes I’ve ever made.
 When you have sourdough starter you have a choice of pouring off all but 1/4 cup and adding new flour and filtered water OR taking a cup of that wonderful starter and making pancakes.
 That’s what I did today.

 I got this recipe from Celia the sourdough queen and the only thing I do differently is to add a bit more flour than she uses.
 It could be that she’s got a bouncier starter than I do.

 I will never ever toss out sourdough starter again.
 These pancakes were fantastic and I served them with sauteed apples drizzled with maple syrup.
-I froze the ones we didn’t eat so I’ll let you know how they are once we re-heat them.
+I froze the ones we didn’t eat so I’ll let you know how they are once I re-heat them.